Arts & Sciences Student Services focuses on providing Arts & Sciences students resources and guidance to:

 - The Humanities Scholars Program offers sophomores opportunities to engage in humanities research.
 There is also funding to support your work!

 - If you are interested in designing an independent study project in your major, discuss with your faculty advisor on the best way to get started.
-If you're interested in independent study outside of your major, discuss with a professor whom you think will be able to serve as your mentor.
+If you are interested in independent study outside of your major, discuss with a professor whom you think will be able to serve as your mentor.

 - The Intergroup Dialogue Program (IDP) offers experiences to "engage in critical dialogue."
 These are great opportunities for those interested in developing their cultural competency.